robertorios/baseball/README.txt

 pass Batting-07-12.csv and Master-small.csv as arguments for baseball.rb
-Files has to be csv format
+Files have to be csv format